-James Learn is the designated overall responsible operator for the Foreman drinking water system.
+James Learn is the designated overall responsible operator for the Foreman drinking water system with back being provided by Andrew Bellamy.

-- Operators in charge had been designated for all subsystems which comprised the drinking-water system. - All operators possessed the required certification. - Only certified operators made adjustments to the treatment equipment.
+- Operators in charge had been designated for all subsystems which comprised the drinking-water system. - All operators possessed the required certification. - Only certified operators made adjustments to the treatment equipment. - An adequately licenced operator was designated to act in place of the overall responsible operator when the overall responsible operator was unable to act.